oliver-veal/robotics-coursework/docs/source/index.rst

 .. image:: img/pid.png
    :width: 497

-The robot arm can be moved by running the following line in Terminator.
+The robot arm can be moved by running the following line in Terminator:

 .. code-block:: python
    :linenos: